pastahub/reset.py/README.md

 You also need to have atum and fast reset installed for Minecraft, both of which can be found [here](https://www.minecraftspeedrunning.com/public-resources/mods).<br/>
 Then just run reset.py and start resetting.

+## cleanup.py
+Due to some issues with fast reset, not every world is able to be moved.
+Once you have finished a session close minecraft and run the cleanup.py script to remove any of these worlds

 ## Settings:

 ### reset_hotkey